 Find answers to your questions about classes and registration, whether it’s your first semester at UT or your last.

-Learn about the process of registration, and find tools that help you choose classes to fit your needs.
+Learn about the process of registration, and find tools that help you choose classes.
+Your course schedule lives in MyUTK.
+After you log in, it’s displayed below your messages.

 Your advisor is one of the keys to your success at UT!
 Learn how to meet with her or him to discuss options for your curriculum as you work to set and reach your academic goals.